X

 Some of the best storyboard software out there right now include:

-To excel at storyboarding, you do require great drawing skills.
+To excel at storyboarding, you require great drawing skills.
 This is a crucial point of the work.
-Your storyboards do need to relay the scene clearly to its audience, and this is why you will be required to illustrate the emotions and gestures of your character correctly and prominently onto your panels on the board.
+Your storyboards do need to relay the scene clearly to their audience, and this is why you will be required to illustrate the emotions and gestures of your character correctly and prominently on your panels on the board.
 You will also have to render the setting for the scene as cleanly as you can.

 There is always going to be someone better than you at the job or more talented, but this doesn’t mean that you can’t reach their levels or go beyond it by perfecting your craft.
 With real patience and dedication, you could become the next best thing at your work that everybody looks up to.
 And this case, all you have to do is draw every day, for the majority of the time until you get the perfect circle!